NaitLee/Cat-Printer/development.md

 - `build-android/3-formal-build.sh` - The "formal" build script:
   - Unlike the dev version, this needs a pre-built "bare" edition zip, and should be passed a version id (like `0.1.0`)
   - Also unlike dev, this doesn't enforce the custom blacklist, since "bare" is already minimal
+  - Now it builds a "release" version.
+In order to be installed on Android, you need to sign it.
+Know more on Internet

 ### Be aware that...

-If there are intermediate development files that are not meant to be in this public repo, please add to `.gitignore`
+If there are development files that are not meant to be in this public repo, please add to `.gitignore`.

+And don't put too-big files, especially binary.
+Not everyone have good connection to GitHub.

+Same applies to most feature-bloated 3rd party libraries.
+In our case you should try your best to avoid introducing more dependencies.